MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/buttons.md

 ### Example - Drop down button

-This example shows how to create a drop down button with a flyout that contains commands for paragraph alignment in a RichEditBox.
-(For more info and code, see [Rich edit box](rich-edit-box.md)).
+This example shows how to create a drop down button with a flyout that contains commands for paragraph alignment in a **RichEditBox** control.
+(For more information and code, see [Rich edit box](rich-edit-box.md)).

 ![A drop down button with alignment commands](images/drop-down-button-align.png)